-than to prevent fibrillization (16).
-Thus, focusing on the truncations that had the most significant effect on preventing FUS fibrillization, H1-H13 and H8-E, we next determined whether truncated variants of Kapβ2 could disaggregate preformed FUS fibrils.
+H8-E Reverses FUS Fibrillization in Vitro Nearly as Effectively as Kapβ2.
+In addition to preventing the fibrillization of its cargo, Kapβ2 can also reverse the formation of pre-formed fibrils (16).
+However, more Kapβ2 is required to reverse FUS fibrillization than to prevent fibrillization (16).
+Thus, focusing on the truncations that had the most significant effect on preventing FUS fibrillization, H1-H13 and H8-E, we next determined whether truncated variants of Kapβ2 could disaggregate pre-formed FUS fibrils.
 For these experiments, FUS fibrillization was initiated by the addition of TEV protease in the absence of Kapβ2.
-After 1 h of FUS fibrillization when abundant FUS fibrils are present (93), Kapβ2 was added, and turbidity was monitored.
+After one hour of FUS fibrillization when abundant FUS fibrils are present (93), Kapβ2 was added, and turbidity was monitored.

-As expected, FL Kapβ2 rapidly disaggregates FUS fibrils (Fig. 5A) (16, 106).
-FL Kapβ2 completely disaggregates FUS fibrils after 10 min at a ratio of \sim 3:1 Kap β 2 to FUS (Fig. 5A).
-By contrast, Kapβ2^{W460A:W730A} was unable to disaggregate preformed FUS fibrils (Fig. S3, A and B).
-H1-H13 was also ineffective at disaggregating FUS fibrils but displayed some activity (Figs. 5B and S3B).
-At the highest concentration tested, H1-H13 was able to reduce turbidity by \sim 50% after 80 min (Fig. 5B).
-Additionally, the shape of the FUS disaggregation curve for H1-H13 is distinct from what is observed with FL Kap β 2 (Fig. 5, A and B).
-For FL Kap β 2, FUS disaggregation begins immediately after addition and decreases rapidly (Fig. 5A).
-By contrast, addition of H1-H13 initially causes a sharp decline in FUS turbidity, followed by apparent reaggregation and subsequent slow disaggregation (Fig. 5B).
+As expected, FL Kapβ2 rapidly disaggregates FUS fibrils (Figure 5A) (16,106).
+FL Kapβ2 completely disaggregates FUS fibrils after 10 minutes at a ratio of ~3:1 Kapβ2 to FUS (Figure 5A).
+By contrast, Kapβ2W460A:W730A was unable to disaggregate preformed FUS fibrils (Figure S3A, B).
+H1-H13 was also ineffective at disaggregating FUS fibrils, but displayed some activity (Figure 5B, S3B).
+At the highest concentration tested, H1-H13 was able to reduce turbidity by ~50% after 80 minutes (Figure 5B).
+Additionally, the shape of the FUS disaggregation curve for H1-H13 is distinct from what is observed with FL Kapβ2 (Figure 5A, B).
+For FL Kapβ2, FUS disaggregation begins immediately after addition and decreases rapidly (Figure 5A).
+By contrast, addition of H1-H13 initially causes a sharp decline in FUS turbidity, followed by apparent re-aggregation and subsequent slow disaggregation (Figure 5B).
 These data indicate that H1-H13 has limited ability to effectively disaggregate FUS.

-Importantly, H8-E is a robust chaperone that readily disaggregates preformed FUS fibrils (Figs. 5C and S3B).
-However, H8-E requires a longer time to completely disaggregate FUS, as complete disaggregation is not achieved until ~20 min (Fig. 5C), whereas FL Kap β 2 only requires \sim 10 min (Fig. 5A).
-Moreover, the half maximal effective concentration (EC50) of H8-E required to disaggregate FUS is ~2-fold higher than for FL Kap β 2 (Fig. 5D).
-Thus, H8-E can disaggregate FUS fibrils at sub-stoichiometric levels, but it is unable to disaggregate FUS fibrils as effectively as FL Kapβ2.
-Our findings suggest that the N-terminal H1-H7 region of Kapβ2 is more critical for optimal reversal of FUS fibrillization than for inhibition of FUS fibrillization.
-Indeed, the N-terminal H1-H7 region of Kapβ2 appears to enable optimal disaggregation activity.
+Importantly, H8-E is a robust chaperone that readily disaggregates pre-formed FUS fibrils (Figure 5C, S3B).
+However, H8-E requires a longer time to completely disaggregate FUS, as complete disaggregation is not achieved until ~20 minutes (Figure 5C), whereas FL Kap $\beta$ 2 only requires ~10 minutes (Figure 5A).
+Moreover, the half maximal effective concentration (EC ${50}$ ) of H8-E required to disaggregate FUS is ~2-fold higher than for FL Kap $\beta$ 2 (Figure 5D).
+Thus, H8-E can disaggregate FUS fibrils at sub-stoichiometric levels, but it is unable to disaggregate FUS fibrils as effectively as FL Kap $\beta$ 2.
+Our findings suggest that the N-terminal H1-H7 region of Kap $\beta$ 2 is more critical for optimal reversal of FUS fibrillization than for inhibition of FUS fibrillization.
+Indeed, the N-terminal H1-H7 region of Kap $\beta$ 2 appears to enable optimal disaggregation activity.